T oday I’m talking about a term we’re all familiar with – acute mountain sickness.

 Thankfully, HACE is very very rare.
 From January 2017 until April 2018, we have seen just two cases of HACE.
 We have documented one of them here in detail.

-What you need to know about altitude sickness
+What you need to know about acute mountain sickness

-Well, altitude sickness depends a lot on how fast you gain altitude, your physiology and your body’s capability at the time of your trek.
+Well, acute mountain sickness depends a lot on how fast you gain altitude, your physiology and your body’s capability at the time of your trek.

 Having said that, we have noticed that those who are better prepared for the trek get affected less.
 Their lungs are prepared to work harder despite lesser oxygen.